vchrisb/wpPretix/README.md

 * `pretix_iframe`: if set to `disable` the shop will alway be opened in new window
 * `pretix_text`: Button Text

-At least `pretix_event` needs to be set in the post/event
+At least `pretix_event` needs to be set in the post/event.
+Shortcode attributes do have precedence.

 ## Widget